How do you get disability-related health supports in your plan?

 The categories of disability-related health supports available are:

-If you need a support that isn’t on this list talk to your local area coordinator, support coordinator, early childhood partner or planner about what you may need.
+If you need a support that isn’t on this list talk to your my NDIS contact or support coordinator about what you may need.
 If it is a reasonable and necessary support we may be able to fund it.
 If not, we can help find a service that can.

 You can use the funding in your current plan for disability-related health supports if funding was considered and included when your plan was last approved.